Modified General Relativity and quantum theory in curved spacetime: Modified General Relativity

-Curved spacetime is described by the four-dimensional time-oriented Lorentzian manifold with a $ +2 $ signature metric, $ (M,g_{\alpha\beta}) $.
+Curved spacetime is described by the four-dimensional time-oriented Lorentzian manifold with metric, $ (M,g_{\alpha\beta}) $.
+The manifold describing spacetime in this paper is considered to be Hausdorff, connected, non-compact paracompact and smooth without boundary.
+These properties of the manifold lead to the structure of a Lorentzian metric.
+A smooth regular vector field $ X^{\alpha} $ exists on any non-compact paracompact Hausdorff manifold M \cite{16,24}, from which the line element field $(\bm{X},-\bm{X}) $ is defined as an assignment of a pair of equal and opposite vectors at each point of M. It is like a vector field with an undetermined sign \cite{17}.
+A non-compact paracompact manifold admits a Lorentzian metric $ g_{\alpha\beta} $ if and only if it admits a line element field \cite{17}.
+A Lorentzian metric consists of a Riemannian metric $ g_{\alpha\beta}^{+} $, which always exists on $M$, and a unit covector $ u_{\alpha} $ that is collinear with one of the pair of vectors in the line element field \cite{16,17,24,25}: which means the inverse metric is $ g^{\alpha\beta}=g^{+\alpha\beta}-2u^{\alpha}u^{\beta} $ with $ u_{\alpha}u^{\alpha}=1 $ using $ g^{+} $ and $u_{\alpha}u^{\alpha}=-1 $ using $ g $.
+The Riemannian metric $ g^{+} $ is independent of $ u $, which demands the Lorentzian metric $ g $ to be independent of $ X $; and conversely.
+Thus, a Lorentzian spacetime does not exist without a line element field.
+It is not enough to say a vector field exists on $ M $; a Lorentzian metric must have a directional attribute, which is what the line element field provides.
+MGR exploits one of the pair of vectors in the line element field to complete GR without introducing any additional vectors on the Lorentzian manifold.
+On any non-compact paracompact Hausdorff manifold there exists a Lorentz structure that does not generate closed timelike curves \cite{16}.
+The spacetime is assumed to admit a Cauchy surface and is therefore globally hyperbolic.
+That forbids the presence of closed causal curves \cite{25}.
 The connection on the manifold is torsionless and metric compatible.
-The Lorentzian manifold is assumed to be compact with a vanishing Euler-Poincar\'{e} characteristic.
-It admits a smooth regular line element field $( \bm{X},\bm{-X}) $ and a unit vector $ \bm{u} $ collinear with one of the pair of regular vectors in the line element field.
-The spacetime is assumed to admit a Cauchy surface and is therefore globally hyperbolic.
-This forbids the presence of closed causal curves \cite{15}.
-For completeness and reference, a partial review of MGR \cite{11} is now discussed.
-Modified general relativity is not just another vector tensor theory of gravity.
-It is constructed from the vector field $ X^{\beta} $ that exists on every compact four-dimensional Lorentzian manifold that has a vanishing Euler-Poincar\'{e} characteristic.
-In fact, the Lorentzian metric $ g_{\alpha\beta} $ is constructed from a Riemannian metric $g^{+}_{\alpha\beta} $, which always exists, and the unit covectors $ \bm{u}$: which has the inverse metric $g^{\alpha\beta}=g^{+\alpha\beta}-2u^{\alpha}u^{\beta} $ using $ u_{\beta}u^{\beta}=1$ in $g^{+}$. $ u^{\beta} $ is collinear with $ X^{\beta} $.
-The unit covectors are dynamical variables independent of the Riemannian metric.
-The energy-momentum tensor of the gravitational field, $ \varPhi_{\alpha\beta} $, is derived from the Orthogonal Decomposition Theorem (ODT); a revised version of which is included as Appendix A for reference in developing the spin-2 field equation. $ \varPhi_{\alpha\beta} $ is constructed from the Lie derivatives along $ X^{\beta} $ of both the metric and a product of unit line element covectors:
+For completeness and reference, a partial review of MGR \cite{18} is now discussed.
+In MGR, Einstein's original postulate of a total energy-momentum tensor $ T_{\alpha\beta} $ is adopted.
+It contains the matter energy-momentum tensor $ \tilde{T_{\alpha\beta}} $ and, since gravity gravitates, must admit a symmetric tensor that geometrically describes a dynamically changing metric to represent the energy-momentum of the gravitational field.
+That demands the local conservation of total energy-momentum with the vanishing of $\nabla^{\alpha}T_{\alpha\beta} $ and not $\nabla^{\alpha}\tilde{T}_{\alpha\beta} $.
+Since $ \tilde{T}_{\alpha\beta} $ is not divergenceless, it can be set proportional to an arbitrary symmetric tensor $ w_{\alpha\beta} $, which is then orthogonally decomposed by the Orthogonal Decomposition Theorem (ODT); a revised version of which is included as Appendix A for reference in developing the spin-2 field equation.
+In addition to the Lovelock tensors, this introduces a new tensor, $ \varPhi_{\alpha\beta} $, which represents the energy-momentum of the gravitational field.
+It is constructed from the Lie derivatives along $ X^{\beta} $ of both the metric and a product of unit line element covectors: